Skip to main content

 • Confirm patient has a wristband assigned

-• Check that staff handheld BLE scanning is active
+• Check that the staff device's BLE scanning is active

 • Move closer to patient — RSSI accuracy improves at shorter range